 Pro gets a basic weekly allowance.
 Max gets 5x.
 The highest tier gets 20x.
 Those multipliers sound generous until you sit down and work.

-The design system is the biggest token sink, but every small fix costs too.
-"Make the primary blue darker."
-"Button radius should be 8 not 12."
-"Swap the hero layout."
+At launch, the design system setup was the biggest token sink, and even small fixes cost more than expected.
 Multiple users reported burning through their entire weekly budget in under an hour.

-Anthropic knows.
-Their team publicly said users are "hitting usage limits way faster than expected" and called it their top priority.
-The compute shortage behind this is a hardware problem: according to MindStudio's analysis, 12 to 24 months before new infrastructure translates to capacity.
+Anthropic's team publicly acknowledged users were "hitting usage limits way faster than expected" at launch and called it a top priority.
+The efficiency work in June is a direct response to that.

+The situation is better, but the limits are still real.
+Weekly allowances are described as "beta-period rate limits subject to change" in Anthropic's pricing docs.
 Enterprise customers on usage-based plans get a one-time credit covering roughly 20 prompts per user, expiring July 17.
-Enough to evaluate.
-Not enough to build.

-Front-load your token spend on the design system.
-Get your colors, type, components, and spacing locked in before you start designing real projects.
-Every project after that costs fewer prompts.
+The advice hasn't changed: front-load your token spend on the design system.
+Get your colors, type, components, and spacing locked before designing real projects.
+The import-from-GitHub feature makes this faster than it was at launch, so there's less excuse to skip it.

 Where Claude Design delivers

 This is from my personal experience, and I might be wrong.
-But I feel like slides and basic social media graphics are the strongest use case right now.
+But slides and basic social media graphics are still the strongest use cases right now.
 You describe what you need, Claude generates a deck with layouts and content structure, all in HTML.
 The output inherits your design system, so if you did the setup work, the slides actually look like your brand.

-The data connection is where it gets powerful.
+The data connection is where it gets useful fast.
 Upload a CSV with your quarterly numbers, paste in a data export, describe the metrics.
 Claude builds slides around that data.
 When the numbers change, update the source and regenerate.
-If your data lives somewhere Claude can access, you can build a board deck or client report in the time it used to take to open Keynote.

 Basic social media graphics are a strong second.
 The kind of marketing materials that need to be on-brand and fast, not award-winning.
-If your design system is set up, Claude produces these at a pretty solid volume.
-A marketing team that needs 15 social graphics for a launch can get them in one session, if you have enough tokens :)
+If your design system is set up, Claude produces these at a solid volume.
+A marketing team that needs 15 social graphics for a launch can get them in one session, token budget permitting.

 UX design isn't there